• Skip to primary navigation

 Notes

-You can make as much agave simple syrup as you'd like by mixing 2 parts warm water with 1 part agave syrup.
+Simple syrup: You can make as much agave simple syrup as you’d like by mixing 2 parts warm water with 1 part agave syrup.
 For example, you could use 2 cups of water and 1 cup of agave syrup.
+If you don’t have agave, you can use honey.

-We garnished the mezcal margaritas in the pictures with the spiky leaves from the crown of a pineapple.
+Garnish: I garnished the mezcal margaritas in the pictures with the spiky leaves from a pineapple crown.

 Nutrition